jgrizou/website/src/quotes/index.md

 {{ {"filter": "other", "quote": "It's not denial.
 I'm just selective about the reality I accept.", "author": "Bill Watterson"} | quote }}

+{{ {"filter": "other", "quote": "We improve ourselves by victory over our self.
+There must be contests, and you must win.", "author": "Edward Gibbon"} | quote }}

+{{ {"filter": "other", "quote": "Facts are like cows.
+If you look them in the face long enough, they generally run away.", "author": "Dorothy L. Sayers"} | quote }}

+{{ {"filter": "other", "quote": "Life appears to me too short to be spent in nursing animosity or registering wrongs.", "author": "Charlotte Brontë"} | quote }}

+{{ {"filter": "other", "quote": "When I discover who I am, I’ll be free.", "author": "Ralph Ellison"} | quote }}

+{{ {"filter": "other", "quote": "Nobody said not to go.", "author": "Emily Hahn"} | quote }}

+{{ {"filter": "other", "quote": "It's discouraging to think how many people are shocked by honesty and how few by deceit.", "author": "Noël Coward"} | quote }}

+{{ {"filter": "other", "quote": "I have failed at many things, but I have never been afraid.", "author": "Nadine Gordimer"} | quote }}

+{{ {"filter": "other", "quote": "That was one of the virtues of being a pessimist: nothing was ever as bad as you thought it would be.", "author": "James Jones"} | quote }}

+{{ {"filter": "other", "quote": "Ordinary life is pretty complex stuff.", "author": "Harvey Pekar"} | quote }}

+{{ {"filter": "other", "quote": "People make mistakes in life through believing too much, but they have a damned dull time if they believe too little.", "author": "James Hilton"} | quote }}

+{{ {"filter": "other", "quote": "I always worried someone would notice me, and then when no one did, I felt lonely.", "author": "Curtis Sittenfeld"} | quote }}

+{{ {"filter": "other", "quote": "You are imperfect, permanently and inevitably flawed.
+And you are beautiful.", "author": "Amy Bloom"} | quote }}

+{{ {"filter": "other", "quote": "Remain true to yourself, child.
+If you know your own heart, you will always have one friend who does not lie.", "author": "Marion Zimmer Bradley"} | quote }}

 </div>